vonderwoman/vonderwoman/README.md

 ### Hi there 👋

- I'm Sulekha Mohamud  and have experienced working with data.
+ I'm Sulekha Mohamud  and I have experienced working with data.
 🧑‍💻 When I'm not at work  managing projects, you can often find me coding, learning new stuff, and polishing my skills on  various areas including

 ✳️ Machine Learning
-✳️ Data Science and
+✳️ Data Science
 ✳️ Data Visualization projects.

 I also love working with different technologies &amp; platforms and my current favorite ones are
 ❤️ SQL / PostgreSQL / MySQL

 ❤️ Python

-❤️ Tableau
+❤️  Tableaua
 ❤️ Power Bi
 ❤️ R